-Crema Catalana or Spanish custard, is Spains’s version of Creme Brulee, but easier!
+Crema Catalana or Spanish custard, is Spains’s version of french Creme Brulee, but easier!
 A silky, creamy custard, flavored with cinnamon and citrus and topped with a shattering crust of caramelized sugar that just begs for a spoon!

 The Classic Crema Catalana Recipe

-Like Creme Brulee, Crema Catalana is a classic custard but made “the Spanish way” – with milk instead of cream, less sugar and flavored with cinnamon and lemon or orange peel.
+Like Creme Brulee, Crema Catalana is a classic custard but made “the Spanish way” – with milk instead of cream, less sugar and flavored with cinnamon stick and lemon or orange peel.

 On my first trip to

 But what set’s this Catalan dessert apart is that it’s made entirely on the stove top !!!
 That’s right, no water bath, so no juggling ramekins into a pan and “hoping” I get the hot water into the pan and not in the ramekins!